SCLW/Circuitry-Based-Sound/readme.md

 # Projects

-The artistic range of applications in the fields of experimental sound, interactive music and sound art is ...
-The next sections show some examples ...
+The artistic range of applications for projects in the fields of experimental sound, interactive music and sound art is quite large.
+The next sections feature works made in the context of this seminar.

 ## CMOS Experimenter Board

 During the summer semester 2020, experimenter boards for CMOS logic chips and a  prototyp of a corresponding musical interface were conceived and built.
 The boards and interfaces were used for a group live performance in front of the Federal Prosecutor's office in Karlsruhe.

 The motivation behind this project was to produce a set of PCBs to evaluate logic ICs for sound creation and composition in artistic and educational fields.
 The idea of providing a CMOS experimenter board was initiated particularly with regard to today's availability of PCB manufacturers and affordable prizes.
 PCB prototyping and production is now completely based on computer aided electronic design (EDA) while manufacturers offer professional quality at very low costs, even for small board quantities.